flo-wolf/blender-stacking-tool/README.md

 ## Settings

 ### Stacking
-**Axis** - The axis the selected objects should be stacked onto
+- **Axis** - The axis the selected objects should be stacked onto

-**Center Objects on Axis** –Toggle if all selected objects should be aligned on the specified axis with the active object, so that they are all in line with each other
+- **Center Objects on Axis** – Toggle if all selected objects should be aligned on the specified axis with the active object, so that they are all in line with each other

-**Offset** – The distance between each stacked object
+- **Offset** – The distance between each stacked object

-**Stacking Order Seed** – Changing the seed shuffles the objects, so that the objects will have a different position in the stack.
+- **Stacking Order Seed** – Changing the seed shuffles the objects, so that the objects will have a different position in the stack.
 The active object will always be at the bottom.

 ### Rotation
-**Axis** - The axis the selected objects should be locally rotated around
+- **Axis** - The axis the selected objects should be locally rotated around

-**Enable Rotation** – Toggle if the selected objects should get rotated
+- **Enable Rotation** – Toggle if the selected objects should get rotated

-**Rotate Active Object** –Toggle if the active object (yellow selection outline) gets rotated too
+- **Rotate Active Object** –Toggle if the active object (yellow selection outline) gets rotated too

-**Rotation Angle Step** - The angle at which objects should get randomly rotated around the rotation axis
+- **Rotation Angle Step** - The angle at which objects should get randomly rotated around the rotation axis

-**Rotation Seed** – Changing the rotation seed will result in different random rotations
+- **Rotation Seed** – Changing the rotation seed will result in different random rotations